 🧫 What Contaminants Do They Remove?

-When it comes to contaminant removal, the Clearly Filtered Water Pitcher is an obvious winner.
-This pitcher filter can remove more than 270 harmful contaminants in drinking water, including lead, fluoride, BPA, and PFOS.
+When it comes to contaminant reduction, the Clearly Filtered Water Pitcher is an obvious winner.
+This pitcher filter can reduce more than 360 harmful contaminants in drinking water, including lead, fluoride, BPA, and PFOS.

 The table below shows the contaminants that both filters can remove: